azzh1/PURLS/README.md

 ## Introduction
 This repository is prepared to provide the code resource for the paper:

-**Part-aware Unified Representation of Language and Skeleton for Zero-shot Action Recognition** Anqi Zhu, Qiuhong Ke, Mingming Gong, James Bailey.
+[**Part-aware Unified Representation of Language and Skeleton for Zero-shot Action Recognition**]() by Anqi Zhu, Qiuhong Ke, Mingming Gong, James Bailey.

 <div align="center">
     <img src="imgs/model_arc.png">
 </div>

+## Latest Updates:
+* Uploaded the main model architecture and its relevant package functions.
+Please visit [model/purls.py](https://github.com/azzh1/PURLS/tree/main/models/purls.py).
+(19/06/2024)
+* Released pre-print version on arXiv.
+Available on 21/06/2024.
+(19/06/2024)

 ## TODOs:
 * docs for